Video

 These unique IDs prevent overwriting files when generating multiple videos.

-- Button to start adding a sequence from a dedicated window.
+- Button to add a sequence from a dedicated window.

 - HLAE options (Windows only).